matthewsides/ZSL-Green-House-Menace/README.md

 ### [1.6] Aims and Objectives

+#### Aims

+•

+•

+•

+#### Objectives

+• Produce a Project management plan

+The initial objective is to ensure that a formal, approved document that defines how the project is executed, monitored, and controlled is completed (i.e. project management document completed).
+This objective will entail the collective effort of the whole group (i.e. Luke B, Luke S, Sam, Matthew, Joe) and be completed at the West Herts college Campus.
+The project management document is intended to be completed within the next 15 days.
+This is essentially due

+will be expected to be completed by the 9/24/17

+•

+•

+•

 	Create an app based around a Green House Gas Chain

 	Produce and Implement a Drag and Drop System